ljvmiranda921/ljvmiranda921.github.io/life/_posts/2025-10-28-grad-school-apps.md

 My time at Ai2 as a pre-doc was incredibly formative.
 Working alongside experienced researchers gave me a clearer picture of what academic research entailed and helped me identify the qualities I wanted to develop in myself as I grow into this career.
 I was also lucky to be part of large collaborative projects like [T&uuml;lu 3](https://allenai.org/papers/tulu-3-report.pdf) and [OLMo 2](https://allenai.org/blog/olmo2) which gave me hands-on experience with frontier model post-training.
+Working at Ai2 gave me a good baseline of what good research looks like.
+In addition, there's really something in the air here in the US that made me more ambitious and driven&mdash; I hope to bring these qualities wherever I go.

 <div style="display: flex; justify-content: center;">
 <img src="/assets/png/grad-school/library.png" width="220" style="border: 2px solid black; margin: 0 5px;">